Skip to Content

 direct sowing seeds

-Focus on seed selection for varieties with proven seed viability and fast germination rates.
-These planting techniques give your fall crops the strongest start possible.
+Choose varieties with proven viability and quick sprouting times.
+These planting techniques give your crops the strongest foundation, while proper thinning seedlings prevents overcrowding as they develop.

 Succession Planting Strategy